St. Ursula Catholic School: History

-Facility
+Facilities

 The school consists of a kindergarten, elementary school, junior high school, and high school.
 The kindergarten and elementary school are co-educational.
 St. Ursula junior high school and high school in Jakarta only admits female students, while St. Ursula BSD are co-educational.

 Co-curricular activities

 Co-curricular activities in St. Ursula High School are divided into intra-curricular and extracurricular activities.